toomcis/WocaFuckOff-docker/README.md

 ## How It Works

-* The container is based on **Ubuntu 24.04**.
+- The container is based on **Ubuntu 24.04**.
-* A Python virtual environment is created at `/opt/venv`.
+- A Python virtual environment is created at `/opt/venv`.
-* The WocaFuckOff repository is cloned into `/bot`.
+- The WocaFuckOff repository is cloned into `/bot`.
-* Playwright installs all required browser dependencies and a bundled Chromium build.
+- Playwright installs all required browser dependencies and a bundled Chromium build.
 (This is the reason the image is ~1.2GB in size)
-* On startup, the container runs:
+- On startup, the container runs:

 ```bash
 /opt/venv/bin/python /bot/startup.py
 ```

-* The bot:
+- The bot:

-  * Creates a Chromium instance and connects playwright to it
+  - Creates a Headless Chromium instance and connects playwright to it
-  * Navigates to `TARGET_URL`.
+  - Navigates to `TARGET_URL`.
-  * Handles exercises automatically (translate, choose word, pexeso, complete word, picture tasks, etc.).
+  - Handles exercises automatically (translate, choose word, pexeso, complete word, picture tasks, etc.).
-  * Updates word and picture mappings dynamically. (not actually tested, if you find it doesn't work, please report it in the [issues](https://github.com/toomcis/WocaFuckOff-docker/issues))
-  * Sends ntfy notifications on runtime/startup errors (if configured).
+  - Sends ntfy notifications on runtime/startup errors (if configured).

 ---